MoniPar/quiz/README.md

 * Another issue that arose while manually testing on certain iOS devices was that when the radio button label in the quiz was selected, rather than displaying the selected option with the blue background and white text, the hover/focus background style was being displayed.
 This changed the label text to white and it was hard to read with the displayed bright background colour.

-Solution: The 'radio-label' hover/focus styles did not have a color property set to the dark color.
+Solution: The radio button label hover/focus styles did not have a color property set to the dark color.
 This was included, and made the text more readable when selected.
 Since hover was not needed for the small screen sizes it was decided to move the hover styles into a media query which applies the styles only on devices with hover capabilities.

 ## Bugs Left Unfixed